|

 spirits altogether by being mixed, dashed and tangled each other.

+(*) Dojo means the practicing facility for the martial art.
 Today, the Budokai* consists of 7 groups i.e. Kendo Club, Judo Club,

 Karatedo Club, Iaido Club, Kyudo Club, Aikido Club, and Jodo Club.
 The members